Lemonverse

 - Co-founder of Lemonverse GmbH (Münster, 2021).

-- Technical lead across the company's lifespan — stack choice, build pipeline, engine work.
+- Technical lead across the company's lifespan: stack choice, build pipelines, engine work.

-- Built the learning-progress dashboard (React frontend + tracking backend) shipped with every delivery.
+- Built the learning-progress dashboard (React frontend + tracking backend) shipped with the training projects.

 - On-site hardware setup at customer locations, including training of internal trainers.